 A miscarriage pain may vary depending on the nature of the miscarriage.
 You can take antispasmodics pain killers such as cyclopam and buscopan.
 But you must consult your doctor before using them.
 But in case your pain increases with time, you need to seek medical attention.

 For the first five days after a miscarriage, you must record your body temperature.
 If you see the numbers on the thermometer creep past 99.7ºF, contact your doctor.
 A fever after a miscarriage may indicate an infection in the body.

 4. Maintain proper hygiene:

-Use sanitary napkins or tampons when you bleed after miscarriage.
+Use cotton sanitary napkins when you bleed after miscarriage, and change them every 4-6 hours.
 You also need to shower once or twice a day (weather permitting), to regulate your body temperature.
 Do not douche or use disinfectants to clean your vaginal area as it may lead to infections.